Updated: October 2014

 Separation of the placenta

 After the birth of the baby the contraction pattern is interrupted.
 The placenta transfers it’s blood volume to the baby ‘handing over’ the job of oxygenation to the lungs – the placenta is now emptier and less bulky.
 Instinctive mother-baby interactions stimulate further oxytocin release and the uterus responds by contracting.
 These interactions involve smell, touch (skin-to-skin), taste, sound… the baby ‘crawls’ on the mothers abdomen, his feet stimulating her uterus to contract.
-He may attach to the breast and feed, however this is not essential.
+He may attach to the breast and feed, however this is not essential for oxytocin release.
 The placenta is compressed and the blood in the intervillious spaces (the interface between mother’s blood system and the placenta/baby’s blood system) is forced back into the spongy layer of the decidua (uterine lining).
 Retraction of the uterine muscle fibres constrict the blood vessels supplying the placenta, preventing blood from draining back through the maternal vascular tree (mother’s blood vessels feeding the placenta).
 This congestion results in the veins rupturing and the villi shearing off the uterine wall.
 A clot forms behind the placenta.
 The non-elastic placenta is unable to remain attached and peels away – usually starting from the middle.

 At this point you may notice a small gush of blood as the placenta separates and the umbilical cord lengthen as the placenta moves downwards.